-Interpretation: Table -2 show that the mean scores of prospective male teachers for teaching competency are $104.42 \pm 18.55$ , and prospective female teachers is $103.74 \pm 22.69$ .
-The calculated t-value is 0.68, which are no significant at 0.05 level of significance.
-It indicates that there is no significant difference in teaching competency of prospective teachers about gender.
-Thus, our hypothesis that
+Interpretation: Table -2 show that the mean scores of prospective male teachers for teaching competency are $104.42 \pm 18.55$ , and prospective female teachers are $103.74 \pm 22.69$ .
+The calculated t-value is 0.68, which is no significant at 0.05 level of significance.
+It expresses that there is no significant difference in teaching competency of prospective